jehoulastrid/Twitter-Demographics-PWS/README.md

 ## Demographic Inference results

 The following table shows the prediction results evaluated on the test set.
 The proposed PWS approach is benchmarked against the predictions of [M3](https://github.com/euagendas/m3inference), a SOTA model for gender and age category inference on Twitter.
-The results obtained by predicting the mode (Male for gender, 20-29 for age and Antwerpen for location) are shown as a simple baseline.
+The results obtained by predicting the mode (Male for gender, 20-29 for age, and Antwerpen for location) are shown as a simple baseline.

 | Model | Gender Acc | Gender MF1 | Age Acc | Age MF1 | Location Acc | Location MF1 |
 | --- | --- |  --- |  --- | --- | --- | --- |